 This course will focus on the poetry of Whitman, Dickinson, Frost, and Stevens.
 Students will also study the works of several other modern American poets.
 Students will get an in-depth look at the works of our finest poets.
 Offered during the fall semester.

 In Journalism II, students will continue their study of journalism.
-Issues of leadership such as Editor and Internet Editor are the focus of this curriculum.
-Students will learn and use Quark Passport to layout the newspaper; manage files and articles from Journalism I students; conduct editorial board meetings; make decisions about the content and format of Vision, the school newspaper; edit articles and evaluate them for inclusion into the paper; and learn about HTML composition, web site management, and web site publication.
+Issues of leadership such as editorships are the focus of this curriculum.
+Students will learn and use the SNO’s WordPress software to lay out the newspaper; manage files and articles from Journalism I students; conduct editorial board meetings; make decisions about the content and format of The Vision, the school newspaper; edit articles and evaluate them for inclusion in the paper; and learn about web site and social media management.

 Students in this yearlong course will read stories, dramas, poems, and essays and view films representative of British and Commonwealth literature.
 They will consider the works in relation to significant themes and literary movements of the ages which produced them, as well as explore the social and intellectual contexts in which they were written.
 Special attention will be paid during the second semester to the periods in which the British Empire expanded, then lost, its colonial power.
 Students will utilize library and Internet sources to produce presentations for class and for compositions, including critical essays and a research paper.